Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Introduction

-We model the interaction between ISPs and CPs in a non-neutral regime in the presence of \emph{asymmetric} competition between ISPs when some of the ISPs are non-neutral and some are neutral.
-In addition, we consider CPs that can differentiate between ISPs by controlling the quality of the content they are offering on each one.
-We consider a diverse set of parameters for the market, e.g. market powers of ISPs, sensitivity of EUs and the CP to the quality of the content.
-The goal is to obtain founded insights on whether there exists a market equilibrium, the structure of the equilibria, and how they depend on different parameters of the market when the current equilibrium (neutral regime) is disrupted and some ISPs have switched to a non-neutral regime.
-Insights from our work can be used by the regulator in designing efficient rules for the Internet market.
+We consider a market in which some of the ISPs are neutral and some are non-neutral, and model their interaction with each other and with a CP in the presence of \emph{asymmetric} competition between ISPs.
+This is because at initial stages of migration to a non-neutral regime, some ISPs would adopt a non-neutral regime before others.
+We consider CPs that can differentiate between ISPs by controlling the quality of the content they offer on each one.
+We consider the incentives of individual ISPs to adopt a non-neutral regime, while the focus of most of previous works is on the social welfare analysis of the market when all ISPs are neutral and/or all are non-neutral.
+We seek intuitions with respect to a diverse set of parameters (e.g. market powers of ISPs\footnote{Market power is the ability of a decision maker to raise the market price for a good or service.}, sensitivity of EUs and the CP to the quality of the content) for the new equilibrium of the market, when the current equilibrium (neutral regime) is disrupted due to adoption of a non-neutral regime by some ISPs.
+Intuitions from our model and analysis can be used by the regulator in designing efficient rules for the Internet market.